Malbork Castle: Residence of the Polish kings

 In 1466 both castle and town became part of the Polish Malbork Voivodeship in the province of Royal Prussia.
-Since 1457 it served as one of the several Polish royal residences, fulfilling this function for over 300 years (over twice as long as it was headquarters of the Teutonic Order) until the Partitions of Poland in 1772.
+Since 1457 it served as one of the several Polish royal residences, fulfilling this function for over 300 years until the First Partition of Poland in 1772.
 During this period the Tall Castle served as the castle's supply storehouse, while the Great Refectory was a place for balls, feasts, and other royal events.
 Polish Kings often stayed in the castle, especially when travelling to the nearby city of Gdańsk/Danzig.
 Local Polish officials resided in the castle.
 From 1568 the castle housed the Polish Admiralty (Komisja Morska) and in 1584 one of the Polish Royal Mints was established here.
 Also, the largest arsenal of the Polish–Lithuanian Commonwealth was located in the castle.
 By the decision of King John II Casimir Vasa of 1652, Jesuits took care of the castle chapels of Mary and St. Anne.

 During the Thirty Years' War, in 1626 and 1629 Swedish forces occupied the castle.
 They invaded and occupied it again from 1656 to 1660 during the Deluge.
 Then the castle was visited by Swedish kings Gustav Adolf (in 1626) and Charles X Gustav (in 1656).